 The landscape of higher education is significantly different today than in the past.
 Students are coming to college with more complex life journeys and higher expectations of available resources.
-Some of the more common areas of concern may include physical and mental health, family emergencies, academic issues, and additional life and transition related issues.
+Some of the more common areas of concern may include physical and mental health, family emergencies, academic issues, and additional life and transition-related issues.
 We work to promote a community of care in every facet of campus life.
 When a student is working through personal difficulties or crises they may be apprehensive to seek out help.
 If you notice a change in a student, whether academically or in their personality, we encourage you to facilitate a conversation with the student as you are comfortable.
 We want to empower all faculty and staff members to understand the resources students have available during their times of need so you can help connect them appropriately.
-If you have any questions or concerns regarding available resources and how to navigate potentially challenging conversations, do not hesitate to call the Student Affairs Case Manager, Co-Kema Hines, or the Dean of Students, Jackie McHargue.
-Please use the “Refer a Concern” form to submit information to the CARE and Crisis Team.
-Please do not use this form in the case of emergencies as it is only monitored during regular business.
+If you have any questions or concerns regarding available resources and how to navigate potentially challenging conversations, do not hesitate to call the Student Affairs Case Manager, Laura Carper, or the Dean of Students, Megan Pugh.
+To submit a concern that required CARE team follow up, please use the “Refer a Concern” form to submit information.
+Please do not use this form in the case of emergencies as it is only monitored during regular business hours.

-If a student is not attending class or if you have noticed a decline in the quality of a student’s work, please let OneStop know as quickly as possible so they can reach out to the student.
+If a student is not attending class or if you have noticed a decline in the quality of a student’s work, please let the Academic Success Center know as quickly as possible so they can reach out to the student.

 CARE and Crisis Team

 The Campus Assessment, Response, and Education (CARE) and Crisis Team is an interdisciplinary unit that works collaboratively to provide intervention, resources, and assistance to students that are struggling with their success at UNC Asheville.
 College is a time of continual growth and transition and some of these transitions and life events may spark personal crises that inhibit a student’s personal and academic success.
 The CARE and Crisis Team partners with faculty, staff, students, parents, and families to address these concerns and crises to ensure the health and safety of all our students.
-If you are concerned about a student and are not sure how to address the concern, please reach out to our Student Affairs Case Manager, Co-Kema Hines, or our Dean of Students, Jackie McHargue.
-They can work with you to ensure that the concern is addressed in an appropriate manner.
+If you are concerned about a student and are not sure how to address the concern, please reach out to our Student Affairs Case Manager, Laura Carper.
+The Case Manager will work with you to ensure that the concern is addressed in an appropriate manner.

 Please use the “Refer a Concern” form to submit information to the CARE and Crisis Team.
 Please do not use this form in the case of emergencies as it is only monitored during regular business.